hanjustin/Backend-Concepts-Study-Notes/Artificial Intelligence/README.md

 ## Problem Framing
 Determine if ML is a good approach for a problem.

+## To be organized
+* **Underfitting:** High bias.
+Doesn't fit the training set well.
+* **Overfitting:** High variance.
+Fits the training set TOO well, so the cost function is close to zero, and the model will not generalize to new examples well.
+    * **Addressing overfitting:**
+Collecting more training examples.
+Feature selection.
+Include/exclude features.
+Regularization.
+Reducing the size of parameters to reduce the effect.
+Regularization approach:
+Modify the cost function by adding a regularization term, which significantly increases the cost when a parameter's value is high.
+Regulariazation paremeter: Used to control the balance of fitting to the data and keeping the parameters small.
+Underfitting will happen for a large value and overfitting will happen for a small value.

+Neural networks:
+Input layer, activations/hidden layer, Output layer

+## MLOps
+DevOps for ML models.

+### Steps
+1. **Decision Process:** Estimating a pattern for given input data.
+2. **Error Function:** Evaluates the prediction of the model.
+Assessing the accuracy of the model by comparing to known examples (if available).
+3. **Model Optimization Process:** Iteratively improve the accuracy of a machine learning model by minimizing its loss function.

 # Neural Network
 * Subfield of ML.